Depression in Children

 - Watch your child carefully for any behavior changes.
-Talk to your child's healthcare provider if you have concerns or questions about your child's behavior.
+Talk to your child's healthcare provider if you have concerns or questions about his or her behavior.
 Children with depression have an increased risk for suicide.

 - Help your child create a sleep schedule.
 Have your child go to sleep and wake up at the same times every day.
 Stick to a sleep schedule so he or she gets enough sleep.
 Your child may sleep better if his or her room is quiet and dark.

 - Help your child get 1 hour of physical activity every day.
 Encourage your child to play sports or be active every day.
 Physical activity can reduce symptoms of depression.
+Try offering to take your child somewhere he or she enjoys.
+This may help him or her be more willing to be active.

 Follow up with your child's therapist or doctor as directed: